jeeb/avisynth/distrib/docs/english/source/avisynthdoc/FilterSDK/Non-ClipSample.rst

 Clip to float function example
 ------------------------------

-There are Avisynth `Runtime functions`_ that evaluated at every frame.
-They can be used inside the scripts passed to runtime filters (`ConditionalFilter, ScriptClip, FrameEvaluate`_) to return information for a frame.
+There are Avisynth :ref:`Runtime functions <conditional-runtime-functions>` that evaluated at every frame.
+They can be used inside the scripts passed to runtime filters (:doc:`ConditionalFilter, ScriptClip, FrameEvaluate <../corefilters/conditionalfilter>`) to return information for a frame.
 Here is sample code of plugin with non-clip function:
 ::